-Another great idea is to get a job in the local area while attending All Saints University.
+Another great idea is to get a job in the local area while attending Caribbean medical school.
 Your college may be a great resource for you to use to find a job.
 When you work in the area, you may interact with locals more frequently, and you may find yourself getting acclimated to the culture more easily.

 Ask Family to Visit You